Contact-Control-Interfaces/maestro-sdk-docs/README.md

 This script also defines a few events that may be used to easily create complex interactions:
 - Events
-  - `On Grab` - Called when after the object is grabbed
+  - `On Grab` - Called when after the object is grabbed.
+Not called if grab type is set to `None`.
-  - `On Release` - Called when after the object is released
+  - `On Release` - Called when after the object is released.
+Not called if grab type is set to `None`.
 - Finger events
   - `On Touch` (FingerCollider) - Called when a finger touches the object
   - `Un Touch` (FingerCollider) - Called when a finger stops touching the object
   - `While Touch` (FingerCollider) - Called while a finger touches the object
+  - `On Trigger Touch` (FingerCollider) - Called when a finger touches a trigger
+  - `Un Trigger Touch` (FingerCollider) - Called when a finger stops touching a trigger
+  - `While Trigger Touch` (FingerCollider) - Called while a finger touches a trigger

 &nbsp;